-This isolation allows you to create a data-access pattern that ensures only specified APIs are authorized to view or modify data and prevents leakage from one microservice domain through less secure domains.
+This isolation allows you to create a data-access pattern that ensures only specified APIs are authorized to view or modify data.
+It also prevents leakage from one microservice domain through less secure domains.
 Swim-lane isolation can be achieved by applying a combination of IAM controls and ACLs that differ according to domain.

-AWS DLP Tools
+5 AWS DLP Tools

 Symantec Data Loss Protection

 Symantec DLP is an enterprise-oriented solution that uses AI technologies.
 These technologies can help you identify unstructured data, detect data embedded in forms and images such as scanned documents or screenshots, and detect full or partial data matching based on fingerprinting.